 for serving: pita bread or toast

-- Place a skillet over medium-high heat and add the butter.
+- Place a skillet over medium-high heat and add the butter (or olive oil).
 Once it melts, add the corn, beans, and salt to taste.
 Cook, stirring occasionally, for 3 to 5 minutes until everything lightly browns.

 - Reduce the heat to medium and add the garlic.
 Stir together for about 30 seconds, and then add the diced tomatoes.